 Growing asparagus is a great way to add variety to your garden.
 As a perennial vegetable, asparagus comes back year after year.
-With care, a patch can last for decades.
-Laurie’s neighbors have asparagus patches at their farmstead that they have been harvesting for over 30 years.
+With proper care, a patch can last for decades.

 How to Grow Asparagus

 Asparagus can be started from seed or crowns, but crowns (1 year old asparagus roots) produce quicker and are more reliable.
 Seeds may not grow true to type, and take a very long time to be ready to harvest.

 Crowns are also available as all male or mostly male plants, which increases yield.
 (Female plants put energy into seeds, reducing vegetative growth.)